rsv4fk/DS4002_Case_Study/README.md

 This journal article uses different statistical time series methods to analyze global surface temperatures.
 It will not tell students exactly which models to use and how to use them, but it is a good starting point.

 ## Example Code
 The code sample is an example of time series analysis of global temperature anomaly data.
-The student may use the same models in the code, but will have to use a dataset for a specifc region.
+The student may use the same models in the code, but will have to use a different dataset for a specifc region.